bberger94/bberger94.github.io/_pages/about.md

 social: false
 ---

 I'm currently a research assistant at the National Bureau of Economic Research.
 My research focuses on regulation of biomedical technology and racial disparities in health outcomes.

 I graduated magna cum laude with a Bachelor's Degree in Economics and Mathematics from the University of Miami.

+Test another paragraph!